Sality: Overview

 Sality is a family of polymorphic file infectors, which target Windows executable files with the extensions .EXE or .SCR.
 Sality utilizes polymorphic and entry-point obscuring (EPO) techniques to infect files using the following methods: not changing the entry point address of the host, and replacing the original host code at the entry point of the executable with a variable stub to redirect execution to the polymorphic viral code, which has been inserted in the last section of the host file; the stub decrypts and executes a secondary region, known as the loader; finally, the loader runs in a separate thread within the infected process to eventually load the Sality payload.

-Sality may execute a malicious payload that deletes files with certain extensions and/or beginning with specific strings, terminates security-related processes and services, searches a user’s address book for e-mail addresses to send spam messages, and contacts a remote host.
+Sality may execute a malicious payload that deletes files with certain extensions and/or beginning with specific strings, terminates security-related processes and services, searches a user's address book for e-mail addresses to send spam messages, and contacts a remote host.
 Sality may also download additional executable files to install other malware, and for the purpose of propagating pay per install applications.
-Sality may contain Trojan components; some variants may have the ability to steal sensitive personal or financial data (i.e. information stealers), generate and relay spam, relay traffic via HTTP proxies, infect web sites, achieve distributed computing tasks such as password cracking, as well as other capabilities.
+Sality may contain Trojan components; some variants may have the ability to steal sensitive personal or financial data (i.e., information stealers), generate and relay spam, relay traffic via HTTP proxies, infect websites, and achieve distributed computing tasks such as password cracking, as well as other capabilities.

-Sality’s downloader mechanism downloads and executes additional malware as listed in the URLs received using the peer-to-peer component.
-The distributed malware may share the same “code signature” as the Sality payload, which may provide attribution to one group and/or that they share a large portion of the code.
+Sality's downloader mechanism downloads and executes additional malware as listed in the URLs received using the peer-to-peer component.
+The distributed malware may share the same “code signature” as the Sality payload, which may provide attribution to one group and/or indicate that they share a large portion of the code.
 The additional malware typically communicates with and reports to central command and control (C&C) servers located throughout the world.
-According to Symantec, the "combination of file infection mechanism and the fully decentralized peer-to-peer network [...] make Sality one of the most effective and resilient malware in today's threat landscape."
+According to Symantec, the "combination of file infection mechanism and the fully decentralized peer-to-peer network [...] makes Sality one of the most effective and resilient malware in today's threat landscape."

-Two versions of the botnet are currently active, versions 3 and 4.
-The malware circulated on those botnets are digitally signed by the attackers to prevent hostile takeover.
+Two versions of the botnet are currently active: versions 3 and 4.
+The malware circulated on those botnets is digitally signed by the attackers to prevent a hostile takeover.
 In recent years, Sality has also included the use of rootkit techniques to maintain persistence on compromised systems and evade host-based detections, such as anti-virus software.

-The top countries affected by the botnet were India, Vietnam and Morocco.
+The top countries affected by the botnet were India, Vietnam, and Morocco.

 Installation

 Sality infects files in the affected computer.
-Most variants use a DLL that is dropped once in each computer.
+Most variants use a DLL that is dropped once on each computer.
 The DLL file is written to disk in two forms, for example: